fitttdev/my-drive/docs/auth/session_authentication.md

 # Stateful/Session Authenticiaton
+Sessions enable the application to maintain user-specific state, while users interact with the application.
+For example, sessions allow users to authenticate once and remain signed in for future requests.
 1. **MemoryStore:**
   This is the default session store provided by `express-session`, which stores session data in memory.
 As mentioned earlier, it's not